) is a 1992 French film based on the novel of the same name by Marguerite Duras. Set in French Indo-China

 - Mommy Issues: Well, obviously.
 The Mother is abusive and completely out of touch with reality.

-- The Nameless: The protagonists are only referred to as The Young Girl and The Chinaman.
+- No Name Given: The protagonists are only referred to as The Young Girl and The Chinaman.

 - Opium Den: The Chinaman tries to dull his pain with opium when the time comes for the Girl to return to France.

 - The Patriarch: The Chinaman begs his father to delay his Arranged Marriage a year so he can experience this One True Love.
 His father replies that he'd rather see his son dead than involved with a white girl.